-- (a) Segment revenue as set out above comprised income from leases, income from sales of properties, properties commission income, building management fee income, hotel operation and management service income and loan financing income.
-All segment revenue is from external customers. - (b) The aggregate of the segment results as set out above comprised the profit (loss) before taxation from each segment without allocation of certain other income, gains and losses, certain administrative and general expenses, share of results of certain joint ventures, certain finance costs and loss recognised in respect of deposits paid for acquisition of an associate. - (c) The segment revenue of property segment included income from leases, income from sales of properties, properties commission income and building management fee income.
-During the year ended 31 March 2022, the segment result of property segment included decrease in fair value of investment properties of HK\$52,392,000 (2021: HK\$77,036,000). - (d) During the year ended 31 March 2022, the segment result of hotel and leisure segment included share of reversal of impairment loss of a property held by a joint venture amounting to HK\$54,211,000 and share of impairment loss of a property held by an associate amounting to HK\$33,723,000 (2021: share of impairment loss of a property held by a joint venture amounting to HK\$34,421,000).
+- (a) Segment revenue as set out above comprised income from leases, income from sales of properties, properties commission income, building management fee income, hotel management service income and loan financing income.
+All segment revenue is from external customers. - (b) The aggregate of the segment results as set out above comprised the (loss) profit before taxation from each segment without allocation of certain other income, gains and losses, certain administrative and general expenses, share of results of certain joint ventures, certain finance costs and loss recognised in respect of deposits paid for acquisition of an associate. - (c) The segment revenue of property segment included income from leases, income from sales of properties, properties commission income and building management fee income.
+During the year ended 31 March 2023, the segment result of property segment included decrease in fair value of investment properties of HK\$24,096,000 (2022: HK\$52,392,000). - (d) During the year ended 31 March 2023, the segment result of hotel and leisure segment included share of gain on disposal of all equity interests in a subsidiary of a joint venture, which indirectly owned a hotel in Hong Kong, amounting to HK\$223,193,000 (2022: nil), share of reversal of impairment loss of a property held by a joint venture amounting to HK\$61,062,000 (2022: HK\$54,211,000) and share of impairment loss of assets held by an associate amounting to HK\$47,811,000 (2022: share of impairment loss of a property held by an associate amounting to HK\$33,723,000).

 The accounting policies of the operating segments are the same as the Group's accounting policies described in Note 3.
-The CODM assesses the performance of the operating segments based on the profit (loss) before taxation of the group entities engaged in the respective segment activities which represents the segment results.
+The CODM assesses the performance of the operating segments based on the (loss) profit before taxation of the group entities engaged in the respective segment activities which represents the segment results.
 Segment results are analysed before taxation whereas tax payable is allocated to operating segment liabilities.
 This is the measure reported to the CODM for the purpose of resource allocation and performance assessment.
 Financial information provided to the CODM is measured in a manner consistent with the accounting policies adopted in the preparation of the consolidated financial statements.